Dhruvvvx17/Data-Structures-and-Algorithms/README.md

   - Push   - O(1)
   - Pop    - O(1)

-(assuming array implementation or linked list with pointer for a the front and read end of the queue)
+(assuming array implementation or linked list with pointer for the front and read end of the queue)

 **Various applications of queues:**
   - Disk Scheduling
-  - asynchronous data transfer between two processes
+  - Asynchronous data transfer between two processes
   - Priority queue

 ---